Farm building coatings on the West Yorkshire fringe

 What the survey covers

-- Sheet material and overall corrosion level
+- Sheet material and the overall corrosion level.

 Arranging a visit near Wakefield